The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee. This guide explains who should (and shouldn’t) apply.

 Frequent flyers who need access to more domestic airline programs

-Finally, it’s important to note that the Amex Platinum doesn’t have as many popular domestic airlines as transfer partners when compared with the Chase Ultimate Rewards program.
+Finally, it’s important to note the Amex Platinum doesn’t have as many popular domestic airlines as transfer partners when compared with the Chase Ultimate Rewards program.

 If you want to be able to transfer your points to airline programs like Southwest Rapid Rewards or United MileagePlus, you should consider a Chase credit card like the Chase Sapphire Reserve card or the Chase Sapphire Preferred Card.